nplan-io/ml_paper_club/README.md

 ## Paper history ##

 Past papers discussed in Paper Club meetings:
+- [24/10/2024] IN-PERSON PAPER CLUB, PLEASE BRING A SOMETHING TO WRITE ON AND SOMETHING TO WRITE WITH Peter presents: A Practical Guide to the [`einsum`](https://numpy.org/doc/stable/reference/generated/numpy.einsum.html) function and [Einstein summation notation](https://en.wikipedia.org/wiki/Einstein_notation).
+WHY SHOULD YOU BE INTERESTED?
+The `einsum` is a function that can save a lot of memory and compute when performing the linear tensor operations necesssary for modern neural networks.
+It is becoming more and more prevalent in machine learning papers and could one day be widely adopted.
+[RECORDING](https://youtu.be/du6tSOMumDc)

+- [17/10/2024] Gerard presents: [Were RNNs All We Needed?](https://arxiv.org/pdf/2410.01201) by Leo Feng, Frederick Tung, Mohamed Osama Ahmed, Yoshua Bengio, Hossein Hajimirsadeghi [RECORDING](https://youtu.be/BjjPO2aM0LU)

-- [10/10/2024] Damian presents: [ReFT: Representation Finetuning for Language Models](https://arxiv.org/pdf/2404.03592) by Zhengxuan Wu, Aryaman Arora, Zheng Wang, Atticus Geiger, Dan Jurafsky, Christopher D. Manning, Christopher Potts
+- [10/10/2024] Damian presents: [ReFT: Representation Finetuning for Language Models](https://arxiv.org/pdf/2404.03592) by Zhengxuan Wu, Aryaman Arora, Zheng Wang, Atticus Geiger, Dan Jurafsky, Christopher D. Manning, Christopher Potts [RECORDING](https://youtu.be/ZhRHc0rBd1Q)

 - [03/10/2024] Ben presents: [Self-Consistency Improves Chain of Thought Reasoning in Language Models](https://arxiv.org/pdf/2203.11171) by Xuezhi Wang, Jason Wei, Dale Schuurmans, Quoc Le, Ed Chi, Sharan Narang, Aakanksha Chowdhery, Denny Zhou [RECORDING](https://youtu.be/kp6h0iZ4rm8)